Welcome to R.E at Longcause!

 What will our pupils experience throughout their RE curriculum at Longcause?

 The pupils in our school predominantly have Autism and a cognitive delay and often have co-morbid conditions and complex needs.
 One of the difficulties our children have is with flexibility of thought.
 Therefore we want our children, to have even more opportunities to develop flexible thinking outside of their current experience.
 In addition to their needs they also live in one of the less diverse places in the UK and have less opportunities to encounter different ways of life because of this.
+We want our pupils to leave Longcause knowing the Relevance of religion and spirituality to real life and that they can choose their own Response to this whilst Respecting others.

 Why do we want this?